Possum Paddock: Cast

-Original Play
+Original play

-The play premiered in Sydney in 1919 and was a massive hit, touring for the next ten months.
+The play, inspired by the success of On Our Selection, premiered in Sydney in 1919 and was a massive hit, touring for the next ten months.
 It starred John Cosgrove and Howarde herself, along with Fred MacDonald.

 The play was revived a number of times over the years.

 Production

 Howarde made the film in collaboration with actor Charles Villers.
 The adaptation turned the story into a more serious melodrama rather than a broad comedy.

-It was shot at the Rushcutter's Bay studio established by Charles Cozens Spencer.
+It was shot at the Rushcutter's Bay studio established by Cosens Spencer.
 Many of the cast had appeared in the original stage production, including Howarde and her daughter Leslie Adrien, who played the female lead.

 New South Wales censors insisted a subplot about an unmarried mother be cut, in particular a scene where she imagines throwing her baby into a river.

 Reception

 Although the film appears to have been commercially successful, Howarde made no further films, preferring to concentrate on her theatre career.